 - To cook dumplings, add 2 tbsp of cooking oil to a large nonstick skillet and bring to medium heat.
 When oil is hot, place 10 dumplings into your skillet.
 (Dumplings should be cold or room temperature, but not frozen solid.)
 Cook for about 2 minutes or until bottoms of the dumplings turn a golden brown.
-Add 1/4 cup of water to your skillet and place a lid over your skillet, letting the dumplings steam to fully cook.
-Let the dumplings cook for about 5 minutes.
+Add 1/4 cup of water to your skillet and place a lid over your skillet, letting the dumplings steam until fully cooked.
+(This will take about 5 minutes.).
+When dumplings are cooked, thewrappers should turn slightly transculent.
 Remove lid and allow any excess water to evaporate and dumpling bottoms to crisp up again.
 Serve immediately with dumpling sauce.

 - To make the dumpling sauce, add all ingredients and whisk to combine.